 With advancements in technology, fintech has become accessible to the average Canadian.
-One of the platforms that can be used to buy and sell investments is QTrade.
+One of the platforms that can be used to buy and sell investments is Qtrade Direct Investing.
 However, there are other options available on the market, all with varying features, benefits, and drawbacks.
-To learn more about QTrade’s service and how it compares to others, continue reading the full review below.
+To learn more about Qtrade’s service and how it compares to others, continue reading the full review below.

 Table of contents

-- Compare Brokerage Firms: QTrade vs Questrade vs Wealthsimple
+- Compare Brokerage Firms: Qtrade Direct Investing vs Questrade vs Wealthsimple

-QTrade is a Canadian, online, discount brokerage firm based in Vancouver, British Columbia.
-It is a subdivision of Credential QTrade Securities Inc. The online brokerage is also affiliated with Aviso Wealth which is among Canada’s largest firms.
+Qtrade Direct Investing is a Canadian, online, discount brokerage firm based in Vancouver, British Columbia.
+It is a subdivision of Credential Qtrade Securities Inc. The online brokerage is also affiliated with Aviso Wealth which is among Canada’s largest independent wealth management firms.
 They provide financial management services to over 150 financial institutions and are backed by Desjardins group.